 Here are some examples.

-For more information, read our article on arguing you can do only less than sedentary work.
+For more information, read our article about how to argue you can do only "less than sedentary" work.

-Even if the SSA determines you have the RFC to do a sedentary job, you may still win your claim using the following techniques:
+Even if the SSA determines you have the RFC to do a sedentary job, you could still win your claim using the following techniques:

 Jobs with a sit/stand option.
 The symptoms of your condition may require that you be able to sit and stand or otherwise change positions as needed throughout the day.
-This requirement can significantly reduce the number of jobs that a person can do.
-If the objective medical evidence in your file shows that you must be able to alternate positions when you want to, it may be possible to argue that no jobs exist in significant numbers in the national or local economy that accommodate this requirement.
+This requirement can significantly reduce the number of jobs that a person can do, because many employers don't provide that option.
+If the objective medical evidence in your file shows that you must be able to alternate positions when you want to, it's possible to argue that no jobs exist in significant numbers in the national or local economy that accommodate this requirement.

 Combination of impairments.
-With chronic pain conditions like sitting disabilities, it is not unusual for a claimant to experience depression and anxiety or other impairments that impact the ability to work.
-The SSA must considerall of a person's impairments and how they impact the ability to work.
-For example, a person with a sitting disability may not only have physical limitations in how long they can stay seated, but may also suffer from problems with focus and concentration stemming from the associated depression and anxiety.
+With chronic pain conditions like sitting disabilities, it's not unusual for a claimant to experience depression and anxiety or other impairments that impact the ability to work.
+The SSA must consider all of a person's impairments and how they impact the ability to work.
+For example, a person with a sitting disability may not only have physical limitations in how long they can stay seated, but may also suffer from problems with focus and concentration stemming from depression and anxiety.
 For more information, see our article on how to win benefits using a combination of impairments.

 Grid rules.
-Older claimants may be able to win a claim using the grid rules, even if the SSA has determined the claimant can do a sit down job.
-The grid rules are a series of tables that direct a finding of disabled or not disabled based on the claimant's age, education, RFC, and the skill level of past work.
+Older claimants may be able to win a claim using Social Security's grid rules, even if the SSA has determined a claimant can do a sit-down job.
+The grid rules are a series of tables that say whether a claimant is disabled or not disabled based on the claimant's age, education, RFC, and the skill level of their past work.
 The grids can frequently help older, less educated claimants win approval.
-For more information, see our series of articles on how to win benefits using the grids.
+For instance, someone age 50 who has only done unskilled work in the past will be found disabled even if they have a sedentary RFC.
+For more information, see our series of articles on how to win benefits using the grid rules.